CSUBioGroup/MMCT-Loop/Readme.md

 -dis_arr            A list of required anchor distances between the two candidate loops to be compressed.
                     Default is '(-100000 0 100000 1000000)'.
 (Negative distance indicate the required length of overlap)

--compress_pets      The file name of PETs used to compress candidate loops.
+-merge_pets         The file name of PETs used to merge candidate loops.
 ```

 #### Evaluation of candidate loops